jeremyreeder/gridscout/docs/_posts/2024-09-09-simplified-manipulation-of-sg-r6730.md

   best value of x was 7.

-The lowest wheelpack radius under the fence that we've witnessed so far was with wheel wheel 3 parked at 7L.
+The lowest wheelpack radius under the fence that we've witnessed so far was with wheel 3 parked at 7L.
 The best combination so far is 80L-90R-7L.
 Now let's vary the position of wheel 2, using slightly larger intervals for now because it'll otherwise take a lot more time than it did for wheel 3.
 We'll come back to this wheel later in smaller intervals if it proves necessary.
 This isn't just a gamble, after all there's a benefit to making progress on all